artefactual/archivematica-docs/admin-manual/installation/installation.rst

 New installation
 ================

-When intalling Archivematica for the first time, there are a few choices to make before starting.
+When installing Archivematica for the first time, there are a few choices to make before starting.

 * choice of installation method (manual or ansible).